What is intellectual property?

 Protect the rights to your invention by obtaining a patent, and access the Canadian Patent Database to search over 2 million patent documents.

 - Industrial design

-Find out how to protect an original design applied to a finished product, how to file for an industrial design, and how to access the Canadian Industrial Designs Database.
+Find out how to protect an original design applied to a finished product and access a database of industrial designs.

 - Integrated circuit topographies

 Did you know that IP protection is available to you for circuit designs used in many different products?